-- 1. Teams must submit a copy of their proposal via the submission portal on IFT.org (in both Word and PDF format) by February 1 at 11:59 PM CT. - 2.
-The preliminary proposal is limited to three (3) pages, not including one (1) title page, one (1) page for graph representation of the entry (photograph, drawing, flow-diagram, etc.), one (1) appendix page used at the discretion of the contestants, and reference page(s). - 3.
+1. Teams must submit a copy of their proposal via the submission portal on IFT.org (in both Word and PDF format) by February 1st at 11:59 PM CST.

+- The preliminary proposal is limited to three (3) pages, not including one (1) title page, one (1) page for graph representation of the entry (photograph, drawing, flow-diagram, etc.), one (1) appendix page used at the discretion of the contestants, and reference page(s). - 3.
 The report must be typed, double-spaced, in 12-point font, Times New Roman font with 1" margins.
 All text and figures must fit on 8.5" × 11" paper. - 4.
 The title page may only include the name of the product and the date of submission.
 Please do not include any discriminating information on this page.
 Names of sponsor companies, any university, students, or other indication of team location are not acceptable on the title page, in the report, or on the product picture. - 5.
-Complete the template provided with the following information and submit the document via the submission portal on IFT.org at the time of preliminary proposal submission. - a) Team members' names and IFT membership numbers - b) Sponsor companies, donors of goods, services, or money (if applicable) - c) The name, mailing address, phone number and e-mail address of a contact person to whom all correspondence should be directed. - d) Name of the school, name of entry, and advisor's name and contact info - 6.
+Complete the template provided with the following information and submit the document via the submission portal on IFT.org at the time of preliminary proposal submission. - a) Team members' names and IFT membership numbers - b) Sponsor companies, donors of goods, services, or money (ifapplicable) - c) The name, mailing address, phone number and e-mail address of a contact person to whom all correspondence should be directed. - d) Name of the school, name of entry, and advisor's name and contact info - 6.
 References: All references cited within the proposal will be referred to with a number in or at the end of the sentence in which the reference was used.
-The list of references (which are not included in the three (3) page limit) should be included in a separateWord and PDF file submitted with the preliminary proposal.
+The list of references (which are not included in the three (3) page limit) should be included in a separate Word and PDF file submitted with the preliminary proposal.
 If a problem arises with reference credibility a judge may contact the Competition Chair for verification.
 The reference page should be formatted based on Journal of Food Science (JFS) guidelines. - 7.
 A separate cover letter from a department professor or department head verifying originality of work and the team's compliance with the competition rules is to be submitted along with the preliminary proposal.
+Finalists are not required to submit a cover letter along with their final proposal.